yeetoverflow/autodisgaeaRPG/README.md

 ## Setup [(video)](https://youtu.be/_VhOskwU1Bw)

 * Download and Install [BlueStacks 5.0](https://www.bluestacks.com/bluestacks-5.html).
 Make sure that this installs in C:\Program Files\BlueStacks_nxt else sending swipe gesture will not work.
+* Set desktop resolution settings
+    * Right click desktop
+    * Select display settings
+    * In scale and layout, set the value to 100%
 * Open BlueStacks 5 Multi-Instance Manager.
 Name master instance into DisgaeaRPG or create an instance and name it DisgaeaRPG because program targets by window name (this is optional because we can change the window target.
 * Go to Setting
   * Performance